gpihan/EoSInverter/README.md

 In the EoSInverter folder write python3 PostProcessor.py [OutputFolder] parameters.py

-# Step 4: Analyze the inverted table.
+# Step 4: Analyze the inverted table

 You get several files all shaped in the same way: